Featured Species: Muskrat ramble, part 2

 INVASIVE ALERT!– Phragmites

 Cattails are the muskrat’s favourite food and a hardy plant that thrives in Canadian freshwater wetlands.
 However, the cattail is under threat from an invasive grass species that is an ecological bully!
 European Phragmites has been identified by Agriculture and Agri-Food Canada as Canada’s worst invasive plant!
 It aggressively crowds out native plants and releases toxins from its roots which affect the growth of other flora.
 You might think that a grass species like Phragmites must provide great cover and food for wildlife.
 Unfortunately, Phragmites stands are so dense that they provide very poor habitat and the plant has almost no nutritional value.
 Sometimes this species grows so thickly that it actually reduces water levels in the marsh which impacts wetland wildlife like fish, amphibians and even muskrats.
-One of the more interesting aspects of the Phragmites invasion is that there is an American subspecies (scroll down) which is native to North America and poses no threat.
+One of the more interesting aspects of the Phragmites invasion is that there is an American subspecies (scroll down) which is native and poses no threat.
 However, the tall European Phragmites plumes are hard to miss, especially in the winter when you might be out looking for wildlife signs like muskrat lodges.
 So enjoy a midwinter wetland trip and if you encounter Phragmites report your sighting to an invasive species hotline to help keep our wetlands safe from this hostile intruder!

 - So far, very few Great Gray Owl sightings have been reported in southeastern Canada but this beautiful boreal forest resident sometimes wanders south in winter seeking food.
 Keep an eye out for them.
 Snowy Owls are also regular winter visitors to southern regions of Ontario, Quebec and the western Prairies.
-While this does not appear to be an irruption year, they have no doubt been recorded in Christmas Bird Counts across Canada.
+Since this may be an irruption year, they have no doubt been recorded in Christmas Bird Counts across Canada.
 Snowy Owls are also regular visitors to some U.S. states, where they are being tracked through Project Snowstorm .
 So with lots of winter remaining, keep your eyes open for migrant owls and other remarkable birds of prey like Golden and Bald Eagles as they cruise over frozen landscapes in search of a tasty meal!

 - Black-capped Chickadees, Red-breasted Nuthatches, and White-breasted Nuthatches are active throughout the winter.
 Chickadees survive in part by significantly lowering their body temperature at night, and choosing good roost holes.
 They also stay dry with oil from their preen gland.
 Still, in very cold weather they may need to eat their weight (40 g) in food each day to survive.
 They eat lots of conifer and other seeds as well as insects that they find and have cached away.
 Chickadees will also snack on fat and bits of meat from dead animals opened up by larger predators and scavengers.
 Nuthatches will huddle together in hollows or nesting boxes.
 Look for survival signs of birds that stick it out through the winter.
 Observing Goldenrod galls (which we discussed in Mid-September) may provide just such survival signs.
 Goldenrod galls are very evident now, as much of the vegetation has died back.
 The Goldenrod Gall Fly makes its home in the gall for the winter, but eats a tunnel close to the surface before it goes dormant.
 You may find galls opened and the larva eaten by either Downy Woodpeckers or Black-capped Chickadees, adding to the food web that these insects support.
 Keep checking on these galls throughout the winter to see how many become a bird lunch.
 You might also see European Starlings, Mourning Doves, and Canada Geese out and about at this time of year.